 Spices and Aromas

 We use cinnamon and vanilla extract.
-Other spices that go well in zucchini muffins are grated nutmeg, ginger, and cardamon.
+Other spices that go well in zucchini muffins are grated nutmeg, grated orange zest, ginger, and cardamom.

 Baking powder and baking soda

-To help the muffins rise, and get light and airy.
-If you don't have baking soda, just double the baking powder amount.
+To help the muffins rise and get light and airy.
+If you don’t have baking soda, double the baking powder amount.

 Salt